TexasInstruments/edgeai-tensorlab/docs/det3d_usage.md

 ```
     Note: This is single GPU evalution command. "./dist_test.sh" can be used for multiple GPU evalution process.

-5. To save TIDL friendly onnx file and related prototxt file set the flag "save_onnx_model" = True in the config file "tidl_hv_pointpillars_secfpn_6x8_160e_kitti-3d-car_qat.py" and repeat the previous step of evaluation.
-Saving of onnx model is supprted for only one GPU flow.

 ## ONNX & Prototxt Export
-Make sure that the appropriate config file is selected while training/evalution and set the field "save_onnx_model = True" in that config file, then onnx file and the prototxt file will be saved at the reload checkpoint location.
+Make sure that the appropriate config file is selected while evalution and set the field "save_onnx_model = True" in that config file, then onnx file and the prototxt file will be saved at the reload checkpoint location.
 This flow is supported for single GPU mode only.

 Note: If you did QAT, then the flag quantize in the config file must be set to True even at this stage.